Randal Grichuk Player Props: Rockies vs. Marlins

 Randal Grichuk At The Plate

-- In 27 of 56 games this year, he has scored, and seven of those games included multiple runs.
+- In 47.4% of his games this season, he has scored at least once.
+And he's had seven games with multiple runs (12.3%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.